 Four months later Dodger made national newspapers headlines again being arrested on suspicion of leading a five-man gang in a razor attack on Moses ‘Moey’ Levy, a 37 year old bookmaker, of Medway Road, Bethnal Green:

-Originally a pickpocket and petty street thug, Levy had been recruited by Emanuel as muscle against Kimber's gang during the race course fued of 1921.
+Originally a pickpocket and petty street thug, Levy had been recruited by Emanuel as muscle against Kimber's gang during the race course feud of 1921.
 He was arrested and jailed for carrying a loaded revolver at that year's tense stand off at the Epsom Derby.

 On release Levy broke with Emanuel and defected to the Aldgate mob.
 By 1924 he was challenging his old boss for overall gangland supremacy in the East End.
 A series of confrontations proceeded this latest attack.
-On one such occasion Dodger and Hayes had attacked Levy's right men with pick axes, and on another they had beaten one of his gang members insensible and tossed him down a manhole.
-Hayes later claimed to have pulled a revolver and shot Levy in the chest during another confrontation, though there is no independant confirmation in newspaper reports, so if it did happen, the injury was not serious, and the law never involved.
+On one such occasion Dodger and Hayes had attacked Levy's right hand men with pick axes, and on another they had beaten one of his gang members insensible and tossed him down a manhole.
+Hayes later claimed to have pulled a revolver and shot Levy in the chest during another confrontation, though there is no independent confirmation in newspaper reports, so if it did happen, the injury was not serious, and the law never involved.

 Alongside three of the same men named in the February 1925 attack on Levy, a few months later Dodger was further accused of the robbery of an East End cab driver.
-They were then described in reports as ‘supposed members of a race gang’.
+They were described in reports as ‘supposed members of a race gang’.

-A year later, the industrial output of the country ground to an abrupt halt, with the calling of the nine-day General Strike.
+In 1926 the industrial output of the country ground to an abrupt halt, with the calling of the nine-day General Strike.
 In order to intimidate the East End dockers back to work their employers turned in desperation to the criminal underworld.
 For this purpose, Dodger and Tim Hayes were drafted in as strike breakers in partnership with another notorious local gangland figure; Arthur Tresadern.